CarsonDavis/CarsonDavis.github.io/_posts/2025-03-13-manus_review.md

 In theory, it sounds absolutely awesome.

 ## Caveats
 So far, I've had it for exactly one day and was able to use it for two personal projects before meeting my quota.
-I'm writing this post so soon because I have a several friends and coworkers on the wait list who want to know my initial impressions.
+I'm writing this post so soon because I have several friends and coworkers on the wait list who want to know my initial impressions.

 So, this is NOT a comprehensive review based on extensive usage.
 I've had to live within their quota system and will update this post as I continue to use it.